 - The Hamilton section of The Waterfront Trail splits into two sections: The Hamilton Waterfront Trail and the Hamilton Recreation Beach Trail.
 Both trails are mainly off-road, 6m wide, paved asphalt, and offer a smooth, wide surface that’s perfect for newer bikers and rollerbladers.
 If you don’t feel like bringing your own bikes, tap into the network of rental bikes from Hamilton Bike Share.

-- If your family prefers terrain that’s a little more rugged, mountain biking trails at Hilton Falls, Kelso and Mountberg Conservation areas won’t disappoint.
-Take advantage of the on-site mountain biking school at Kelso Conservation Area to help boost the confidence of new riders.
+- If your family prefers terrain that’s a little more rugged, mountain biking trails at Hilton Falls, Kelso and Mountsberg Conservation areas won’t disappoint.
+Take advantage of the on-site mountain biking school at Kelso Conservation Area to help boost new riders’ confidence.

 Family Fun Theme: Air